ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Adds support for Snowplow Analytics.
 More details for adding Snowplow Analytics support can be found at [github.com/snowplow/snowplow/wiki](https://github.com/snowplow/snowplow/wiki/Google-AMP-Tracker).

+### Tail

+Type attribute value: `tail`

+Adds support for Tail.
+More details for adding Tail support can be found at [tail.digital](https://tail.digital).

 ### Rambler/TOP-100

 Type attribute value: `top100`